nus-cs2103-AY2122S2/ip/docs/README.md

 ## Features

 ### Organise and manage your tasks
-Cleese helps you to sort our your tasks by simplifying your life into three kinds of tasks namely; Todo, Deadline and Event.
+Cleese helps you to sort our your tasks by simplifying your life into three kinds of tasks.

+1.Todo

+2.Deadline

+3.Event

 You can add and delete them, and mark them as completed when you are done with it!
 You can even search for tasks using keywords!

 ### Experience what it is like to have a butler at your beck and call